Thaybch/CWL-CRTA-Red-Team-Analyst/README.md

 ### 1.3 Lab Access Information
 The Labs doesn't start automatically immediately after purchase.

-Please wait for at least 48 Hrs (Business Days) to get Lab Access request approved We provide Lab access update only on Weekdays
+Please wait for at least 48 Hrs (Business Days) to get Lab Access request approved.

+We provide Lab access update only on Weekdays.

 We provide support on weekdays from 10 AM to 7 PM IST.
 Support is generally slow on weekends.
 The average responding time to clear queries are 24-48 hrs based on the support queries.

 ### 1.4 Exam Details
 Candidates scheduling exams with our support team are granted two attempts for exam.

 We recommend completing this course within 2 years from the date of enrollment because as per our policy we upgrade our offerings every 3 years.

 ## 2. Course Material